-We offered a concept of a vessel that could transport LNG, Liquid Ethylene Gas (LEG) and Liquid Petrochemical Gas (LPG).
+We offered a concept of a vessel that could transport LNG, Liquefied Ethylene Gas (LEG) and Liquefied Petrochemical Gas (LPG).
 This solution provided growth for the charterers in their small-scale business and offered flexible solutions for their LNG trade.

 After her modification to a dedicated LNG bunker vessel in January 2018, Coral Methane was again pioneering.
 She successfully bunkered the world first LNG Cruise ship, being a benchmark for the rest of the industry to follow suit.

 Her duel Azimuth podded propulsion made her highly maneuverable and a prime candidate for conversion to a bunker vessel.
 She is able to approach and depart customer vessels without any tug assistance.

 Safe LNG bunker solutions

 In 2017 Coralius our 5,800 cbm LNG bunker vessel was delivered.
 This bunker-feeder is designed as a distribution vessel that is specifically suitable to perform bunker operations.
 The elements integrated in the design to make it highly suitable for bunkering operations are:

 - Second deck crane for hose and fender handling

 - Clean deck for a safe and visible area during bunkering